lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The International Rice Research Institute (IRRI) did collect a notable amount of _Azolla_ strains [@Watanabe1992].
 Unfortunately, a decent portion of the _Azolla_ germplasm at IRRI was lost.
 Additionally, control of the sexual reproduction of the fern is essential, as detailed in \ref{it_takes_two}.
-Long-term storage of the ferns' spores was achieved in @Brouwer2014.
+Storage and dissemination of those spores was demonstrated in @Brouwer2014.
 Modern breeding however, requires genomic information to be established as well.
 Establishing the first _Azolla_ genome in @Li2018 was an essential step in the domestication process.
 Stable transformation or gene-editing of the symbiosis partners has yet to be unlocked and is the next major step in unlocking _Azolla_'s potential.